Bioconductor/Contributions/CONTRIBUTING.md

   including version bump to your repository on git.bioconductor.org.

-* Once your package builds and checks without errors or (avoidable) warnings, a _Bioconductor_ team member will provide a technical review of your package.
+* Once your package builds and checks without errors or (avoidable) warnings, the package is assigned a reviewer.
+The package will be labelled `2.
+Review in progress`.

+* A _Bioconductor_ reviewer will provide a technical review of your package.
 Other _Bioconductor_ developers and users with domain expertise are encouraged to provide additional community commentary.
 Reviewers will add comments to the issue you created.